cyrielladriere/Redis-from-scratch/README.md

 2) `redis_client.exe`: Executed with `./build/redis_client`, this runs the `client`.
 The client can: write request, read answer from the server, then close the connection (or send another request).

 # Example
 When we execute `./build/redis_server`, the server is started and it will listen for any connections.
-When we execute `./build/redis_client` afterwards, the client will communicate with the server and shut down (the server will keep running and listen for other connections).
+When we execute `./build/redis_client` afterwards, we can execute commands to the server.

 `Client`:
 ![client example](readme_img/client_example.PNG)